SEARCH

 Each of these tables need to be loaded before the first SEARCH: it is usual to do this in the program’s Start routine.
 T.TA is very small and so it’s not worth sorting the data into order and using a binary search, but T2.TB and CLASSES.GROUP1 are larger.

 When loading the tables, the load procedure should check that the table size has not been exceeded (10, 500, and 150 respectively).
-Unused table positions should have their key fields set to HIGH-VALUES if CHAR, or maximum numeric value if a number.
+Unused table positions should have their key fields set to HIGH-VALUES if CHAR, or the maximum numeric value if a number.

 With single-value tables like T.TA and CLASSES.GROUP1 you’d normally use GIVING, although you can use INDEX as well.
 With multi-value tables you can only use INDEX, as GIVING returns a single value: -